lizKimita/Pitch-Deck/README.md

 # PITCH DECK

-#### This is an application that allows users to add new pitches of any category listed, vote and comment on other users pitches, 22nd, April 2019
+#### This is an application that allows users to add new pitches of any category listed, view other users pitches, vote and comment on them, 22nd, April 2019

 #### By **Elizabeth Wanjiku Kimita**